Modern Pedagogy: A Comprehensive Guide

 Greater Emphasis on Soft Skills

 Even as the importance of technical knowledge is retained, increasingly, soft skills in critical thinking, creativity, communication, and emotional intelligence take precedence.
-Modern pedagogies attempt to build these skills in students so that they are all-rounded and able to adapt.
+Modern pedagogies attempt to build these skills in students so that they are well-rounded and able to adapt.

 Sustainability and Social Responsibility